dungba88/sample-scorpius-vertx/README.md

 - `DisruptorHandlingStrategy`: This will use LMAX Disruptor to execute the triggers.
 It is the fastest and most efficient strategy besides the default one
 - `ExecutorHandlingStrategy`: This will use Java `ExecutorService` to execute the triggers.
 You can specify number of threads used by the `ExecutorService`
 - `QueueHandlingStrategy`: This will an adhoc queue to execute the trigger
+- `RoutingHandlingStrategy`: Allow you to wrap multiple strategies and specify the condition for each one.
+This is useful if you want multiple triggers to handle the same event under different conditions.
+- `HashedHandlingStrategy`: Allow you to wrap multiple strategies and specify a hash function (from `TriggerExecutionContext` to a type of your choice) to find the strategy.

 *Which strategy to be used?*